 Newsletters used to be time-consuming.
 They were publications that had to be created by advertising agencies, proofed, proofed, and proofed again by experienced proofreaders, taken to paste-up and layout departments, printed with correct ink colors and no bleeds into the margins or other color areas.

 In the recent past, programs like Microsoft Publisher made it possible to create professional-looking presentations which could be printed on your home printer.
 Then you could simply mail them to your constituents.
 Could you do two newsletters a month?
 Sure – but that’s still a lot of mailings, eating up lots of postage, paper and printing.

-Today’s online software has made it possible to make professional-looking presentations and have them delivered via the Internet.
-It’s also possible to use a presentation as a template, and not just a template for the design.
+Today’s online software makes it possible to make professional-looking publications and have them delivered via the Internet.
+It’s also possible to use a publication as a template, and not just a template for the design.
 Create the publication, then “clone” it, change out a couple of stories, and in a few minutes, you have an new publication directed toward a different constituent group.

 About 25 or so years ago, magazine publishers started creating regionalized publications.
 Most of the stories were the same, but the advertising was regionalized so that not only national advertisers could place ads, but more regionalized retailers could also advertise, creating more exposure for their products and services, as well as more revenues for the magazine.
 After all, a business could place an ad in one publication, or reach the entire coverage area with 5 or so ads inserted into the regional editions.
 This is another reason you may want to change the name of your eNewsletter to an iZine.